 In the photograph (by Srinivas Madhisetty), my software is giving Steve Wozniak a hug by a PR2 robot.

 Prolog is one of my favorite programming languages.
 It is a very powerful language but has not had significant industry adoption (yet!).

 Almost a decade ago, I set up keyword alerts for "Prolog" on the major career websites.

-There is also a Project Management software system also Prolog.
+There is also a Project Management software system called Prolog.
 This resulted in many false alarms over the years.
-I hadn't come across a single authentic advertisement.
+I hadn't come across a single authentic advertisement in a decade...

 I had to pinch myself to be sure I wasn't dreaming.

 (Published 1 February 2014)

 My homepage is a place where I can experiment with technology as I know the "client" is tech-savvy.